Andreachurchwell/aise-w9d1-splitstrategy-churchwell-diaz/README.md

   <img src="https://img.shields.io/badge/Metric-R²-success?style=for-the-badge"/>
 </p>

+---

 ## ❤️ Why We Chose the Diabetes Dataset

-We selected the Diabetes Regression dataset (#7) not just because it fits the Week 9 assignment requirements, but because the topic is personally meaningful to both of us.
-José's mother, Mrs. Isabel Diaz, has lived with diabetes for years, and Andrea’s beloved cocker spaniel, Ace, also developed diabetes later in life.
-Working with this dataset feels more impactful and motivating since it represents a condition that has touched both of our lives.
-Even though this is a simple machine learning evaluation assignment, using a dataset connected to real people (and pets) we care about makes the project feel more grounded and important.
+We selected the Diabetes Regression dataset (#7) because it fits the assignment requirements and it carries personal meaning for both of us.
+José's mother has diabetes, and Andrea’s cocker spaniel, Ace, developed diabetes later in life.
+Even though this is a technical evaluation project, using a dataset connected to real life makes the work feel more grounded and motivating.

 ---

 ## 📌 Project Overview

-This repository contains our team implementation for the AISE 26 W9D1 Split Strategy Showdown.
+This repository contains our team implementation for the **AISE 26 W9D1 Split Strategy Showdown**.
-Our goal is to compare different evaluation strategies on the same dataset, using the same model and the same metric, and analyze how each strategy impacts stability, variance, and trustworthiness.
+Our goal is to compare two evaluation strategies using:

-We are now mid-way through Part A development, with the environment fully working and Partner A’s Jupyter workflow set up correctly.
+- the **same dataset**
+- the **same model** (Ridge Regression)
+- the **same metric** (R²)
+- and produce a clear comparison + recommendation report.

+Currently, **Partner A (Andrea)** has completed all required evaluation steps, including visuals and CSV results.

 ---

 ## 🔧 Tech Stack

 <p align="center">
   <img src="https://img.shields.io/badge/Python-3.12-blue?style=for-the-badge&logo=python&logoColor=white"/>
   <img src="https://img.shields.io/badge/scikit--learn-1.7.2-F7931E?style=for-the-badge&logo=scikitlearn&logoColor=white"/>